 Occupation: Nurse Home Visitor, Family Visitor Program

-Trish Kramer joined the Mountain Family board in 2017, and she lives in Garfield County.
+Trish Kramer joined the Mountain Family board in 2017.
+She lives in Garfield County and is a Mountain Family patient.
 She is passionate about women, youth and children’s access to affordable health in the region.
 Trish is currently a nurse home visitor for the Nurse Family Partnership at Family Visitor Programs.
-Previously, she was the practice administrator of Women’s Health Associates, the assistant administrator and chief operating officer for nursing and clinical services at Valley View Hospital, and she spent a fun year as the school nurse for Colorado Rocky Mountain school.
-She is a 28-year member of the Glenwood Springs Rotary Club, with her primary area of service being the Rotary Youth Exchange Program.
+Previously, she was the practice administrator of Women’s Health Associates, the assistant administrator and chief operating officer for nursing and clinical services at Valley View Hospital.
 Trish earned her Bachelor of Science in Nursing and Master of Health Administration degrees at the University of Colorado Health Sciences Center.
 In her free time, Trish and her husband enjoy Tenth Mountain Hut trips and camping with dear friends.

 Joined board in 2017